 Women in Municipal Government (WIMG) constituency group was formed in 1974 to serve as a forum for communication and networking among women local elected officials and their colleagues within the National League of Cities (NLC).

 It strives to raise awareness about issues of concern to women, and it encourages women to seek public office in their communities.

 Over the years, WIMG has worked to ensure that women hold leadership positions within NLC and serve on its Board of Directors and other special leadership groups.

 It has successfully forged a prominent role for women in the development of NLC's National Municipal Policy and its agenda for the nation's cities and towns.
 WIMG has a Board of Directors as well as an Advisory Council, which consists of its past presidents who remain in elected or appointed municipal office.

 Across the country, women knit together the fabric of our communities.
 As residents, business entrepreneur and, of course, as local officials, women lead by action and example.
 At the National League of Cities, we're proud of the women who have answered the call of service and taken office.
-We celebrate them this month by sharing their voices and stories on our website, blog and social media channels.
+This year, nominate a female elected official who has initiated creative and successful programs in municipal government that help their community!

 The WIMG Board of Directors is elected annually at the NLC Congress of Cities from the group's membership.
 Each year, members are encouraged to submit their nominations for service on the Board.
 For information about Board nominations and an application form, see the section about membership.